GenEO spectral coarse spaces in SPD domain decomposition: Conclusion

 \section{Conclusion}

-GenEO coarse spaces have been introduced for all domain decomposition methods in the abstract Schwarz framework that satisfy some clearly stated assumptions.
-By solving one or two generalized eigenvalue problems in each subdomain, it is possible to construct a method for which the eigenvalues of the preconditioned operator are bounded as desired.
-Proofs of these bounds were given for the projected preconditioned operators, the hybrid operators and, when possible, the additive operators.
-Finally, the method was applied to a linear elasticity problem discretized by $\mathbb P_1$ finite elements.
-The results in the last section could very easily be applied to any elliptic PDE, just by changing the definitions of $\bA$ and the matrices $\bANeu\s$.
-The most restrictive assumption in the construction of the coarse space is Assumption~\ref{ass:stable-split-matrix}.
-If a two-level method with guaranteed convergence existed without that assumption it would be even easier to implement in a black box fashion and this will be the topic of future work.
+GenEO coarse spaces have been introduced for all domain decomposition methods in the abstract Schwarz framework under clearly stated assumptions.
+By solving one or two generalized eigenvalue problems in each subdomain, it is possible to construct two-level methods for which the eigenvalues of the preconditioned operator are bounded in a chosen interval.
+Proofs of these bounds are given for three variants of the preconditioner: projected, hybrid and, when possible, additive.
+As a by-product of the analysis, two core results of the abstract Schwarz framework (commonly referred to as the stable splitting property and the stability of the local solver) have been extended to singular local problems and projected local subspace.
+Finally, the methodology has been applied to two of the usual candidates for domain decomposition with a GenEO coarse space (Additive Schwarz and Neumann-Neumann) as well as one new one (Inexact Schwarz).
+Their performances are analyzed and compared on a linear elasticity problem discretized by $\mathbb P_1$ finite elements.
+It is advocated that particular attention should be payed to the choice of scaling in the partition of unity, and that adding overlap beyond the shared interfaces is not an obligation for performance.